kubi-zone/kubi.zone/website/content/docs/custom-resources/zone.md

     # Name refers to the .metadata.name of the zone we created above.
     name: example-org
 ```

-<small>A zone which represents neither a fully qualified domain name, nor points to a parent zone is invalid.</small>

 Applying the above manifests, we can query the Kubernetes API for information: